Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 We’ve all heard the wonderful debate—which is better, coffee or tea?
-While we may never be able to put the debate to rest, we can take a look at a few tea and coffee statistics that lovers of these beverages can take with them into 2022.
-This will help you know where your favorite stands and whether you’re willing to give the other beverage a try due to how others feel about it.
+While we may never be able to put the dispute to rest, we can take a look at a few tea and coffee statistics that lovers of these beverages can take with them into 2022.
+This will help you understand where your favorite stands and whether you’re willing to give the other drink a try due to how others feel about it.
 Read on below to know all about tea drinker versus coffee drinker statistics.

 The 18 Tea Drinkers vs. Coffee Drinkers Statistics

-1. Tea is considered the second many of popular beverage of preference worldwide.
+- Tea is considered the second the majority of popular consume of option worldwide.

-2. Black tea is the lots of consumed tea around the world.
+- Black tea is the many consumed tea around the world.

-18. On average, US coffee drinkers beverage two to three cups of coffee day to day.
+- On typical, US coffee drinkers beverage two to three cups of coffee daily.

 Tea Statistics Worldwide

-1. Tea is considered the second-most popular drink of choice worldwide.
+1. Tea is considered the second-most popular ingest of preference worldwide.

 (World Tea News)

-While coffee is a preferred ingest in most countries, when looking at worldwide ingest consumption statistics, tea is the second-most consumed drink.
+While coffee is a preferred ingest in many countries, when looking at worldwide drink consumption statistics, tea is the second-most consumed beverage.
 The beverage producing the top of the list is packaged water.

 2. Black tea is the most consumed tea around the world.